wuhanstudio/adversarial-camera/hardware/README.md

 $ make BR2_EXTERNAL=../buildroot-external-raspi4/ raspi4_minm_attack_defconfig
 $ make BR2_EXTERNAL=../buildroot-external-raspi4/
 ```

+The Buildroot compilation process could take 30-60 mins depending on the hardware.

 After compiling, the image is available in `output/images/sdcard.img` that can be flashed to a SD card using: